ma7fe/tiktok-download-without-watermark/README.md

 # tiktok-download-without-watermark

-Hello! 👋 This is fast private TikTok API to download music and videos without watermark.
+Hello! 👋 This is fast private API to download music and videos without watermark from TikTok.

 # Usage: